github112017/kafka-1/Kafka_Architecture.md

 ### How Kafka Create Command Works?

 - When a create command is issued the following steps will happen before the Topic is created.
   - The call first goes to the **Zookeeper**.
-Because the zookeeper has the complete information about the Kafka brokers information.34
+Because the zookeeper has the complete information about the Kafka brokers in the cluster.
-  -
+  - If the topic request is for multiple paritions then Zookeeper elects the leader gor each partition from the available brokers and assign  the patitions of the specific topic.

+### Fault Tolerance - Replication Factor
+- Fault Tolerance is achieved by configuring the replication factor.
+- Replication factor decides how many number of replications of the same data is available.
+  - This is to make sure that the data is not lost in the event of the broker crash or failure.
+  - Minimum of 2 or 3 is recommended.
+  - This is configured on a topic basis.

+#### ISR (In Sync Replica)
+- When the data is replicated in the available brokers as per value of the replication factor then this state is called **Quorum**.
+- This provides resiliency to the Kafka topic in the event of a failure.